-One best practice tool that’s almost always used (or should be used) before making a change in organizations, projects, or even personal life and career is a SWOT analysis.
+As a consultant one best practice tool you should use before making a change in organizations, projects, or even personal life and career is a SWOT analysis.
 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.

 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
 Any SWOT exercise should ALWAYS BEGIN BY stating the focus of the SWOT.
 You can’t analyze strengths, weaknesses, opportunities, and threats unless you know the focus of the SWOT.
 What are the strengths, weaknesses, opportunities, and threats in relation to?

 Begin a SWOT with an objective statement like,

 “What is will the effect be when we introduce the XYZ Strategic Business Objective?”

 There’s at least three problems with most SWOT,